-The Atatürk Memorial is situated on a ridge above Tarakena Bay, Wellington.
+The Atatürk Memorial is situated on a ridge above Tarakena Bay on the south coast of Wellington.
 The Memorial looks out over Cook Strait and the site was chosen for its remarkable likeness to the landscape of the Gallipoli Peninsula.

 The Memorial is accessible at all times with a short walk to the Memorial from the carpark.